May 30, 2022

 These two transformative forces have led to the following trends in internal communications.
 If you want to harness the power of good employee engagement, then you should focus on:

-3. Communication as part of the wider business strategy – Internal communication’s strategic importance is becoming a key to business success.
-Good communicators are utilising the different organisational voices to ensure decision-making in the organisation improves.
+- Communication as part of the wider business strategy – Internal communication’s strategic importance is becoming a key to business success.
+Good communicators are utilizing the different organisational voices to ensure decision-making in the organisation improves.
 Enhanced and transparent engagement boosts business results and employee happiness.

 Takeaways – investing in internal communication tools is vital